Two mummies brought to the Mexican Congress

 Close-up of one of the two strange mummies

-Mr. Gutierrez asked those involved to swear an oath to tell the truth during the hearing.
+Mr. Gutierrez asked those involved to swear to tell the truth during the hearing.
 He said Mr. Maussan had requested the meeting after a former intelligence official told a U.S. congressional committee in July that humans are not alone in space and that the U.S. government was covering up evidence.

 1,000-year-old mummy discovered in Peru